-Finally, we present a basic analysis of profit-loss and hedging against price risk to highlight the models potential for policy analysis.
-As a measure of optimal hedge ratio, the Minimum Variance Hedge (MVH) ratio is used which fluctuates between 0.1-0.4 at most horizons.
+Finally, a basic analysis of profit-loss and hedging against price risk is presented in order to highlight the models potential for policy analysis.
+As a measure of optimal hedge ratio, the Minimum Variance Hedge (MVH) ratio is used which fluctuates between 0.1 and 0.4 at most horizons.
 However, notable spikes occur around the turn of the century as well as the two oil price collapses of 2009 and 2014.

-Our paper is related to the recent resurgence in interest in forecast comparison, calibration, and combination of density forecasts in macroeconomics, econometrics, and statistics.
-Prominent new developments range from combining predictive densities using weighted linear combinations of prediction models, evaluated using various scoring rules (e.g. Hall and Mitchell, 2007; Amisano and Giacomini, 2007; Jore et al., 2010; Hoogerheide et al., 2010; Kascha and Ravazzolo, 2010; Geweke and Amisano, 2011, 2012; Gneiting and Ranjan, 2013; Aastveit et al., 2014), to more complex combination approaches that allows for time-varying weights with possibly both learning and model set incompleteness (e.g. Koop and Korobilis, 2012; Billio et al., 2013; Casarin et al., 2015; Pettenuzzo and Ravazzolo, 2016; Del Negro et al., 2016; Aastveit et al., 2018; McAlinn and West, 2019; McAlinn et al., 2020; Takanashi and McAlinn, 2020; Casarin et al., 2020).
-Despite these research activities on several macroeconomic and financial variables, there are currently, to the best of our knowledge, no studies on how to quantify forecast uncertainty associated with the dynamic behaviour of the real price of crude oil.
+Our article is related to the recent resurgence in interest combination of density forecasts in macroeconomics, econometrics, and statistics.
+Prominent new developments range from combining predictive densities using weighted linear combinations of prediction models, evaluated using various scoring rules (e.g., Hall and Mitchell 2007; Amisano and Giacomini 2007; Jore, Mitchell, and Vahey 2010; Hoogerheide et al. 2010; Kascha and Ravazzolo 2010; Geweke and Amisano 2011, 2012; Gneiting and Ranjan 2013; Aastveit et al. 2014), to more complex combination approaches that allows for time-varying weights with possibly both learning and model set incompleteness (e.g., Terui and Van Dijk 2002; Hoogerheide et al. 2010; Koop and Korobilis 2012; Billio et al. 2013; Casarin et al. 2015; Pettenuzzo and Ravazzolo 2016; Del Negro, Hasegawa, and Schorfheide 2016; Aastveit, Ravazzolo, and Van Dijk 2018; McAlinn and West 2019; McAlinn et al. 2020; Takanashi and McAlinn 2020; Casarin et al. 2020).
+See also Aastveit et al. (2019) for a recent survey of these developments.
+Despite these research activities on several macroeconomic and financial variables, there are currently, to the best of our knowledge, no studies on how to quantify forecast uncertainty associated with the dynamic behavior of the real price of crude oil.

-The contents of this paper is structured as follows.
-In Section 2 we present our choice of Basic Forecast Density Combination model using Bayesian inference.
+The contents of this article is structured as follows.
+In Section 2 we present our Forecast Density Combination model using Bayesian inference.
 In Section 3 a summary of the models used is given.
-Empirical results are presented in Section 4.
-Section 5 contains conclusions and suggestions for more research.
+Forecasting results and the risk analysis are presented in Sections 4 and 5, respectively.
+Section 6 concludes and suggests directions for future research.